tellor-io/api/README.md

 For more information on queryIds, check out our [dataSpecs repository](https://github.com/tellor-io/dataSpecs).
 To see which queryIds are available to be used already, check out our [query catalog](https://github.com/tellor-io/dataSpecs/blob/main/types).

-Here are some examples to test by copying and pasting in your web browser:
+Here are some ways to query the API from your browser:
  >Note: Strings preceded by a ":" are variables, such as:<br/>
  `.../:netName/...` - a placeholder for the network name (a string: mainnet, polygon, or polygon-mumbai) <br/>
 `.../:address/...` - a placeholder for the address (a hash) <br/>